Narek-Pogosian/Shop/README.md

 ## TODO

-- [ ] do a hide show filters button top to the left and sort on the right
+- Filters button on the left with categories next it on desktop
-- [ ] show min and max prices under the range in boxes
-- [ ] maybe descriptive grid option
+- descriptive grid and sort option on the right side